Frequently Asked Questions

 Our students engage in individual therapy and group therapy on a weekly basis.
 Pure Life Adventure uses a hands-on, strengths-based, student-integrated clinical model through which students quickly learn new and healthy coping strategies, behavioral and emotional regulation skills, leadership skills, and life skills that lead to future success.

-Surfing, rappelling, whitewater rafting, and other activities are tools inherent to Wilderness Adventure Therapy.
+Surfing, rappelling, whitewater rafting, and other activities are tools inherent to Adventure Therapy.
 This environment makes for a dynamic and engaging model for our students to work on their issues.
 Being outdoors and exposing ourselves to new and challenging activities can help us be more receptive to finding new tools and new ways to cope when we struggle.
 These tools help break down walls and challenge students, but they also give the clinical field staff a unique look into the individual struggles of each student.
 For each student, individual treatment plans are created, adjusted, and proven successful both here at Pure Life Adventure, and in the student’s personal lives at home.

 Our students engage in individual therapy and group therapy on a weekly basis.
 Pure Life Adventure uses a hands-on, strengths-based, student-integrated clinical model through which students quickly learn new, healthy coping strategies, behavioral and emotional regulation skills, leadership skills, and life skills that lead to future success.